Shopify/shopify-css-import/README.md

 ##### 2. Move Gemfile, Gruntfile.js and package.json to your theme's root

 ##### 3. Install gulp (globally) and gulp-cssimport
+We specifically want the Gulp plugin so we have to install Gulp.
+Everything after this will be handled with Grunt.
 ```
 npm install -g gulp
 npm install gulp-cssimport